jrch507/jrch507.github.io/_pages/about.md

   - /about
 ---

-I received my BSc and MSc degrees in Department of Computer from Northeast Normal University, China.
+I received my BSc degree in University of Science and Technology of China (USTC).
 I received my PhD degree in Graduate School of Information Science and Techology, The University of Tokyo, Japan.
 After that, I worked as a posdoctoral fellow at Shanghai Jiaotong University.
 I am currently a research associate professor in Department of Computer Science and Techology at Southern University of Science and Techology, China.

 Reseach Interest
 ======